ztfo/mo/docs/PROJECT_STATUS.md

 3. Add comprehensive testing
 4. Implement proper TypeScript types throughout the codebase
 5. Optimize performance for larger projects
-6. Fix TypeScript build errors in template literals
+6. ✅ Fix TypeScript build errors in template literals

-## Current Build Status (IMPORTANT)
+## Current Build Status (UPDATED)

-The project is currently using a simplified build process due to TypeScript errors in the full implementation.
-The current build:
+The project has been fully restored and is now using proper TypeScript compilation!

-1. Provides a minimal implementation with basic command registration
-2. Uses fallbacks for critical features
+### Progress on Error Fixes

+We've successfully fixed all TypeScript errors in the project:

+1. ✅ Fixed template literals in export-dialog.ts

+   - generateDefaultTemplate function
+   - generateMinimalTemplate function
+   - generateDetailedTemplate function
+   - updateDirectoryStructure function
+   - getFileName function
+   - exportTasks function

+2. ✅ Added missing dependencies

+   - node-fetch
+   - dotenv
+   - @types/node-fetch
+   - @types/node

+3. ✅ Restored proper TypeScript compilation
+   - Created a build.js script that uses TypeScript compiler
-3. Creates JavaScript files directly to bypass TypeScript compilation errors
+   - Fallback to simplified build only if TypeScript compilation fails
+   - Updated development scripts for better developer experience

-### Immediate Focus
+### Next Steps

-1. Fix the TypeScript template literal errors in the export-dialog.ts file
+1. ✅ Fix the TypeScript template literal errors in the export-dialog.ts file
+2. ✅ Fix remaining TypeScript errors in other files
-2. Restore the full TypeScript compilation process
+3. ✅ Restore the full TypeScript compilation process
-3. Ensure all core functionality is working again
-4. Update documentation to reflect current state
+4. Continue implementing the planned features as outlined in the Implementation Plan

 ---

-_Last updated: 2024-03-13_
+_Last updated: 2024-03-14_